sjundi-regin/MemoryCacheT.Ex/README.md

-MemoryCacheT
+MemoryCacheT.Ex
 ============

-A thread-safe dictionary with eviction options.
-MemoryCacheT simply wraps System.Collections.Concurrent.ConcurrentDictionary class and offers some options for expiring elements.
+A thread-safe dictionary with multiple eviction options.
+MemoryCacheT.Ex extends MemoryCacheT which simply wraps System.Collections.Concurrent.ConcurrentDictionary class and offers some options for expiring elements.

 _**Feedback is welcome.**_